Odhynn/Naerk/content/Gods/Gibba.md

 ## TARTARA

 In another instance, she was forced to intervene in order to contain the dangerous beings of Tartara.
 She formed there a huge stone prison that engulfed the plane and compressed everything inside, limiting [[Saekla]]'s creation and imprisoning the creatures in it.
 This enraged Saekla even more against her, although her intervention was necessary to maintain the order.

+## ATTOR AND THE FIRST GIANTS

+When [[Attor]], the first giant, asked for her help to give power to his art, she responded, and the first giants emerged.
+However, the other [[Elemental Lords]] didn't respond well to her sudden increase of influence and chaos broke out in the [[Elemental Ring]].
+This ended when Attor secretly gave power and giant followers to the other Lords too, however this was believed to be a treachery by all four of them and they split his soul in four pieces upon his death, each claiming one and condemned him to eternal torture.